-For these reasons, we conclude that a lightweight graph representation of the source code is more appropriate for studying refactorings.
+For these reasons, a lightweight graph representation of the source code is probably more appropriate for studying refactorings.
 Such a representation should not bother with the details necessary for sophisticated data- and control flow analysis or type inferencing techniques, since these are necessarily dependent on the programming language.
 Instead it should focus on the core concepts present in any class-based object-oriented language -namely classes, methods and variables- and allow us to verify whether the relationships between them are preserved.
-Moreover, it should allow for a transparant yet formal specification of the refactorings, as direct manipulations of the graph representation.
+Moreover, it should enable a transparant yet formal specification of the refactorings, as direct manipulations of the graph representation.

 Therefore, this paper presents a feasibility study to see whether graph rewriting can be used to formalise what exactly is preserved when performing a refactoring.
 Section 2 introduces the concept of refactorings by means of a small motivating example and presents several types of behaviour that should be preserved.
-In section 3 we introduce the typed graph representation of the source code and formalise two selected refactorings ("encapsulate field" and "pull up method") by graph rewriting productions.
-Section 4 shows how this formalisation can be used to guarantee the preservation of well-formedness and certain types of behaviour.
+In Section 3 we introduce the typed graph representation of the source code and formalise two selected refactorings ("encapsulate field" and "pull up method") by graph rewriting productions.
+In Section 4 we use this formalisation to guarantee the preservation of well-formedness and certain types of behaviour.
 Section 5 concludes the paper with the lessons learned regarding the feasibility of graph rewriting as a formal basis for the behaviour preserved during refactoring.

-2 Motivating example: A Local Area Network simulation
+2 Motivating example